n0r3a/minimal_voidlinux_install/README.md

 ## Quick start guide

-1.  **Download Void Linux:** Get the Void Linux x86_64 musl live environment from the Void Linux website
+1.  **Download Void Linux:** Get the Void Linux x86_64 musl or glibc live environment from the Void Linux website
 2.  **Boot the Live Environment:** Boot your computer from the live environment and log in as root
 3.  **Install Needed Packages:** after root login run:
     ```bash